 The Workplace Safety and Insurance Board (WSIB) was established by the Ontario government to provide health care and lost wages to those who were injured at work.
 The WSIB is a no fault system and will provide benefits even if the accident was the worker’s or employer’s fault.

-Complete a Form 6 and send it along with a letter explaining why the time limit was missed.
+If you miss a time limit, you should complete a Form 6, immediately, and send it along with a letter explaining why the time limit was missed.
 The WSIB may extend the time limit for specific reasons in limited circumstances.

-The benefits you are entitled to depend on the impact the injury has on you physically, mentally and financially.
+The amount of benefits paid depends on the impact the injury has on you physically, mentally and financially.
 You are entitled to Loss of Earnings Benefits if you suffered a loss of income due to the work related injury.
-The level of benefits depends on the date of the accident.
+The level of benefits paid, depends on the accident date.

 - After January 1st, 1998: 85% of your net average earnings